 First of all, the reflectivity of the roof is primary.
 This means that sunlight and heat are reflected away from the structure with a highly reflective color and material.
 It’s a combination of the two that achieves this and can be the difference between night and day regarding keeping heat away from the building.

 This all piles up under what Floridians need.
-It’s sunny year round and of late the heat has been abominable.
-Lifelong residents will testify that the last two summers have been the hottest ever and that may or may not be due to climate change but nonetheless, it is a reality and such heat can raise the prices of energy considerably.
+It’s sunny year-round and of late the heat has been abominable.
+Lifelong residents will testify that the last two summers have been the hottest ever and that may or may not be due to climate change but it is a reality and such heat can raise the prices of energy considerably.
 People are barely able to make ends meet due to the amount of air conditioning needed night and day to just survive.

 In Florida, air conditioning isn’t a luxury, it’s a matter of survival.
-There’s no telling how disastrous things could get should power go out for millions as it would only take a few days to kill.
+There’s no telling how disastrous things could get should the power go out for millions as it would only take a few days to kill.
 Your home is your biggest investment and you want it as well protected as possible and the roof is where you start.
-As mentioned earlier, reflective surfaces is the first line of defense.
-A good insulated roof that reflects a great deal of sunlight can do wonders regarding cooling the home or business structure.
+As mentioned earlier, reflective surfaces are the first line of defense.
+A well-insulated roof that reflects a great deal of sunlight can do wonders regarding cooling the home or business structure.
 This allows for less use of electricity for running the structure which leads to savings but not compromising safety.

 Tomorrow is too late to let your roof fall into disrepair or to not make it heat resistant.
-There are roofing professionals out here that brave the elements to convert your roof into something you can live with in more ways than one.
+There are roofing professionals out here that brave the elements to convert your roof into something you can live in more ways than one.
 You can do a bit of research yourself and then communicate with your roofing specialists here in Florida, and the two of you can come up with an economically efficient solution that is best for one and all.

 You must also look at the long term.
-Sure metal and other materials may cost more now, but there are discounts and one should check for government vouchers especially for low income people, seniors, first time home owners/builders, and people with disabilities.
+Sure metal and other materials may cost more now, but there are discounts and one should check for government vouchers especially for low-income people, seniors, first-time home owners/builders, and people with disabilities.
 Do your homework and talk to your roofing specialist along the way.
 Miss no opportunity on savings now as the roof will last for half to a full century or more.